semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 LOW likelihood rules tend to find something dangerous, but are not evaluating whether something is truly vulnerable, for example:

-- `taint mode sources` such as function arguments which may or may not be tainted which reach a `taint mode sink`: https://semgrep.dev/playground/r/typescript.react.security.audit.react-href-var.react-href-var?editorMode=advanced
+- `taint mode sources` such as function arguments which may or may not be tainted which reach a `taint mode sink`: <LinkToRegistryRule ruleId="typescript.react.security.audit.react-href-var.react-href-var" />
-- A rule which uses `search mode` to find the use of a dangerous function for example: `trustAsHTML`, `bypassSecurityTrust()`, `eval()`, or `innerHTML`: https://semgrep.dev/playground/r/javascript.browser.security.dom-based-xss.dom-based-xss?editorMode=advanced
+- A rule which uses `search mode` to find the use of a dangerous function for example: `trustAsHTML`, `bypassSecurityTrust()`, `eval()`, or `innerHTML`: <LinkToRegistryRule ruleId="javascript.browser.security.dom-based-xss.dom-based-xss" />

 ```
 likelihood: LOW